TZer0/tzer0.github.io/anglosphereukraine.md

 ## First of all: take it easy

 If you're worried about the situation in Ukraine beyond being concerned about people's safety, please know that you will be fine.
-It is rather unlikely that there will be any consequences for you coming out of this conflict.
-Nuclear war is **unlikely** even though Putin has ordered readiness, he does not have any reason to launch them unless foreign armies start taking Russian land, which no one is interested in doing anyway.
+It is rather unlikely that there will be any consequences for you coming out of this conflict. [**Nuclear war is incredibly unlikely**](https://www.youtube.com/watch?v=sxOO0hCCSk4) even though Putin has ordered readiness (Russia often does this as a scare tactic).
+He does not have any reason to launch them unless foreign armies start taking Russian land, which no one is interested in doing anyway.

 **You are at least an ocean away from this situation, so especially if you're struggling, please do not follow this situation.**